-Scoring of the X-rays will initially be carried out by Dr. Anu Lappalainen, one of the specialists in Finland, to ensure consistency of approach.
+Scoring of the X-rays is done by one of the veterinary specialists in Finland (Dr Anu Lappalainen) to ensure consistency of approach.

-Owners will be informed of the “score”, which will comprise the total number of calcifications, plus their location in the spine.
-Owners will also be offered the same advice as is given in Scandinavia:
+Owners will be informed of the “score”, which will comprise the grade and the total number of calcifications, plus their location in the spine.

-Owners will be asked to sign a Consent Form which explains how the data gathered will be used, including publication of X-ray scores, in an online open registry of dogs screened.
+Owners will be asked to sign a Consent Form which explains how the data gathered will be used, including publication of X-ray scores of dogs screened.
 Data may also be shared with other research partners such as the Kennel Club, RVC and AHT.